 Comfort and convenience head up the list of the Ridgeline’s strongest attributes.
-Its car-based structure provides easy handling and a smooth ride and, at the base RT trim level, the Ridgeline offers more features that make the ride a pleasure than does the Frontier.
-The comfortable rear seats are easy to access, making the Ridgeline a family vehicle with extra cargo space for bicycles and camping gear.
+Its crossover-based structure provides easy handling and a smooth ride and—at the base RT trim level—the Ridgeline offers more features that make the ride a pleasure than does the Frontier.
+The comfortable rear seats are easy to access, and when cargo takes the place of people, these rear seats easily fold up, exposing a large cargo area.

 What the Nissan Frontier Gets Right

-The Frontier’s primary job is as a work truck.
-Buyers have several choices available in configuring their ideal truck with two body styles (extended cab and crew cab), two cargo bed lengths, two engines, five trim levels, and two-wheel or four-wheel drive.
+The Frontier’s ideal use is as a purpose-built work truck.
+Buyers have several choices available in configuring their ideal truck with two body styles (extended or crew cab), two cargo bed lengths, two engines, five trim levels, and two-wheel or four-wheel drive.
 While not all choices are available in all combinations—the longer cargo bed comes only with the crew cab body, for instance—there is still a wealth of possibilities.